18F/handbook/_pages/policies/employee-resources-policies/hiring-authorities.md

 ## Excepted Service
 ### Schedule A(r)
 The Schedule A(r) hiring authority are term appointments for a period between one and four years.
 Employees who are appointed under term appointments do not earn competitive status.
-These roles can be posted on our website instead of USA Jobs
+These roles can be posted on our website instead of USA Jobs.
-.  * There are two ways we hire using Schedule A(r): via posting a job on [JoinTTS](https://join.tts.gsa.gov/) or via [Reserved Hire](https://drive.google.com/file/d/0B4J4Dpr2HVDsX2RKMjhtU1NuU2ZEUWoxU0NJWkhLbFVXejlv/view?usp=sharing)
+* There are two ways we hire using Schedule A(r): via posting a job on [JoinTTS](https://join.tts.gsa.gov/) or via [Reserved Hire](https://drive.google.com/file/d/0B4J4Dpr2HVDsX2RKMjhtU1NuU2ZEUWoxU0NJWkhLbFVXejlv/view?usp=sharing)
   * Once a role enters the Hiring Pipeline prioritization list, Talent and the Hiring Manager discuss which avenue they would like to pursue for a given action.

-## Schedule A(u)
+### Schedule A(u)
 The Schedule A(u) authority can be used to hire term or permanent employees.
 This hiring mechanism is used for hiring people with severe physical disabilities, psychiatric disabilities, and intellectual disabilities.
 Such individuals may qualify for conversion to permanent status after two years of satisfactory service.
 Severe physical disabilities include but are not limited to blindness, deafness, paralysis, missing limbs, epilepsy, and more.
 * There must be a hiring need identified by the head of your office to use this authority and they will determine if the role should be term or career.
 * Read more [here](https://docs.google.com/document/d/1WnvPtg6QxcrX8UQZWBZhGiRfxWphl7Nd7oy5gPXrVaQ/edit?usp=sharing)